tonethar/IGM-330-Fall-2018/projects/project-3.md

     - inline event handlers in your HTML
     - `console.log()` calls (delete or comment them out)

+### E. Impact
+  - Does the app work as intended and do something useful?
+  - Does the app functionality and programming go beyond what we did in class?
+  - Is this project "portfolio quality" that you would not hesitate to show a potential employer?

 ## III.
 Milestones
   - Project proposal with working prototype - see myCourses for due date/time:
     - a 2 or 3 paragraph description of the project and what web services you are using should be in the comments field of the dropbox